sysflow-telemetry/sf-deployments/integrations/elk/README.md

 make[1]: Leaving directory '.../SysFlow-ELK-Demonstrator/attack'
 ```

-## Viewing the results
+## Data Analysis

-There are two types of results, alerts and raw events, which are stored in
-separate indices and can be view using Kibana.
+There are two types of results, alerts and raw events, which can be viewed using Kibana.

-### Viewing alerts
+### Alerts

-Our demonstrator generates alerts enriched with related MITRE technique tags
+The telemetry stack generates alerts enriched with MITRE ATT&CK&reg; technique tags
 and alert reasons.
-By default, the demonstrator writes these alerts into an
+By default, the example telemetry stack writes these alerts into an
 ElasticSearch index `sysflow-alerts`.
 To view the alert in this index, direct
 your browser to Kibana at `http://localhost:5601`.
 Log in using the ELK
 default credentials.